MicrosoftDocs/fabric-docs/docs/get-started/onelake-data-hub.md

 :::image type="content" source="./media/onelake-data-hub/onelake-data-hub-open.png" alt-text="Screenshot showing how to open the OneLake data hub.":::

 > [!Note]
 > Currently, the OneLake datahub's icon and label may differ slightly for different users.
-The icon/label combinations you might see are shown in the following image.
+For further information, see The icon/label combinations you might see are shown in the following image.
 >
 > :::image type="content" source="./media/onelake-data-hub/onelake-datahub-icons-abtesting.png" alt-text="Screenshot of data hub icon alternates":::
 >